logzio/logz-docs/_source/user-guide/security-analytics/lookups.md

   - security-rules
 contributors:
   - imnotashrimp
-  - proudboffin
+  - danielberman
 ---

 Lookups are reference lists that you can use to filter Kibana results or to power your security rules.
-Using lookups, you can maintain lists of anything you want to filter by, such as users, IP addresses, regions, or domains.
+Using lookups, you can maintain whitelists and blacklists of data sets you want to filter by, such as users, IP addresses, regions, or domains.

-You can use lookups in multiple Kibana searches and security rules.
+You can use lookups as a single-sourced data set for multiple searches and security rules.
-For example, you can create a lookup that contains a list of company IP addreses and update the lookup as your list of IP addresses changes over time.
+For example, you can create a lookup that contains a list of company IP addresses and then update the lookup as your IP addresses change over time.
-All security rules that include this lookup will use the updated list, saving you the effort of managing this list everywhere it's used and avoiding copy-and-paste mistakes.
+All searches and security rules that use this lookup will compare logs to the updated list—so you'll avoid the mistake-prone process of maually copying your data everywhere it's used.

 ![Lookups]({{site.baseurl}}/images/lookups/lookups.png)